Nuri Ja'far

 Nuri Ja'far Ali al-Chalabi (نوري جعفر علي الجلبي), better known as Nuri Ja'far (نوري جعفر; 1914 – 7 November 1991), was an Iraqi psychologist, philosopher of education, and author.
 He wrote more than fifty works on pedagogy, psychology, history, philosophy, thought and literature.
 After graduating from the Higher Teachers' House in Baghdad, he went to the United States, and received a master's degree from Ohio University in 1948 and a doctorate in philosophy from the same university in the following year.
 He was a student of John Dewey and majored in neuropsychology.

 In his late years, he moved to Libya to teach at the University of Tripoli, until his death.
-Although Ja'far died in 1991, controversy about his death is continued by biographers.
+Although Ja'far died in 1991, controversy about his death has continued by biographers.

 Early years and education

 Life in Iraq

 Ja'far was born in Al-Qurnah, Basra vilayet.
 His father, a farmer, and mother, Halimah bint Muhammad Ali Chalabi, were first cousins.
 Ja'far, referring to his mother, stated that "she was calm, very tolerant, and read the Qur'an, and that was in the 1920s".
 He also had a brother, Radhi.
 In 1926, when an elementary school opened in Al-Qurnah, his mother urged his father to enrol him and his brother in the school.
 The father agreed to enrol only Nuri, not Radhi, because he believed the school would treat Nuri's hyperactivity with punishment.
 Nuri once stated about his enrolment as follows:

 My father took me to the school, and my mother gave me the Qur'an.
 We entered the interview with a good principal, Mr. Yassin Al-Mulla Huwaysh.
 My father said: " This is my son, I want to enroll him, and he is reciting the Qur'an."
 The principal asked me to read...
 I shivered unbearably so that the Qur'an fell from my hand, I picked it up, kissed it.
 I opened it not on the appointment, and I didn't look at it, I was shivering.
 I started reading the verses that I memorized amazingly....
 The principal said come near me.
 He looked and found me holding the Qur'an upside down...
 He encouraged me, and enrolled me in the second grade.

 In school, Ja'far got interested in mathematics, the Arabic language and history.
 After graduating from high school, he was appointed as a teacher at Al-Qurna Primary School from 18 October 1936 to 31 October 1938.
 He then worked as an educational inspector from October 1942 until August 1943 in Karbala and Basra.
 He resigned from the Ministry of Education and was off-duty from 25 October 1943 to 10 January 1950.